jackabox/2019.jackwhiting.co.uk/content/posts/_index.md

 ---
 title: Posts
 ---

-Over the years I've blogged about JavaScript, PHP, CSS, Freelancing, the tools I used and a few thoughts on matters close to me.
+I write articles and courses on JavaScript, PHP and more.
+I also tend to share tools I like, thoughts on freelancing, and living with Crohn's.